Construction of Curves with a Controlled First Slope using p-Symmetric Numbers: Introduction

 Then the first slope is equal to $\frac{1}{s_p(\nu)}$ if and only if $\nu$ is a $p$-symmetric number. \item If $\nu=p^k-1$ is the unique maximal $p$-adic weight element in $\Supp(f)$, then the first slope is equal to $\frac{1}{k(p-1)}$ and has multiplicity $k(p-1)$. \end{enumerate} \end{theorem} To highlight the effectiveness of Theorem \ref{T:main-thm-tight}, we will examine some of its applications.

 Firstly, suppose $f$ is of degree $p^k-1$ for some $k\ge 1$.
 Then $p^k-1$ must be the unique maximal $p$-adic weight element in $\Supp(f)$.
 Moreover, $p^k - 1$ is $p$-symmetric, with $(k,\ell,w) = (k,1,1)$.
 By Theorem \ref{T:main-thm-tight}, the first slope of $X_f$ is equal to $\frac{1}{k(p-1)}$ and has multiplicity $k(p-1)$.
-Therefore, we see that the first slope and the multiplicity of $X_f$ is completely determined when $f$ is of degree $p^k - 1$.
+Therefore, we see that the first slope of $X_f$ and its multiplicity are completely determined when $f$ is of degree $p^k - 1$.
 We actually give an estimate of the multiplicity for many general cases in Theorem \ref{T:main!}.

 Our next application of Theorem \ref{T:main-thm-tight} is for the case when $p > d$, where $d = \deg(f)$.
 In this case, $d$ is the element in $\Supp(f)$ of maximal $p$-adic weight.
 If $p \equiv 1 \bmod{d}$, then $d$ is clearly $p$-symmetric.
 In fact, since $d<p$, we can show $d$ is $p$-symmetric if and only if $p\equiv 1\bmod d$ (see a proof of this in Example \ref{ex:p-symmetry}(4)).
 Theorem \ref{T:main-thm-tight} then implies that the first slope is $1/d$ precisely when this occurs.
 This is already known (see \cite{AS89}\cite{Wan93}\cite{SZ03}), however our result provides a more satisfying explanation for this fact.